Def Wish Cast

-Def Wish Cast (sometimes known as Def Wish Posse or abbreviated to DWC) are a pioneering Australian hip hop group from Western Sydney.
+Def Wish Cast, (sometimes known as Def Wish Posse or abbreviated to DWC) are an Australian hip-hop group from Western Sydney.

-Biography
+History

-Def Wish Cast are an Australian hip hop group who are among the few founders of Australian hip hop, "having created something localised that was revered and is now mythologized."
+Def Wish Cast are among one of the founders of Australian hip hop, "having created something localised that was revered and is now mythologized."
 The group also states its hip hop credentials through its lyrics, rapping that they are "always hardcore/ 'cos hardcore means true to the music."
 DJ Vame stated that being "true to the music" is shown by Def Wish Cast's faithfulness to the "original instruments" of hip-hop: two turntables and a microphone.
 Originally, Def Wish Cast was composed of MCs Simon Bottle (a.k.a.
 DefWish), Pablo Chiacchio (a.k.a.
 Die C), Paul Westgate (a.k.a.
 Sereck) and featured turntablism by DJ Vame (Shane Duggan).

 DWC promote Australian culture by not only explicitly naming local suburbs of Sydney, but also by rapping in an Australian accent.
 Their distinct Australian sound helped gain the crew notoriety both locally and internationally through graffiti mags.
-Def Wish Cast embrace not only the music, but all elements of the hip hop culture including graffiti art and bboying.
+Def Wish Cast embrace not only the music, but all elements of the hip hop culture, including graffiti art and bboying.
 DefWish and Sereck are shown bboying a lot in the Def Wish Cast.
-Can catch them Bboying in Aust (Down Under Comin Upper), Saturday Night by the Sound Unlimited Posse and one of their latest releases Dun Proppa.
-Although characterised by the main elements of hip hop, Def Wish Cast have in their own way redefined the commonly perceived African American culture into a local identity.
-They see hip hop as respect to the Origins in the South Bronx and Abroad, but as Sereck says "it's our thing".
-In their recordings this group takes the elements of hip hop and applies them to the local Australian scene.
-Moreover, Sereck "reveres [African American originators] but has constructed the identity and authenticity he craves on a model learned from hip-hop".
+They can be seen bboying in Aust (Down Under Comin Upper), Saturday Night by the Sound Unlimited Posse and one of their latest releases Dun Proppa.
+Although Def Wish Cast is characterised by many traditional elements of hip hop, the group has combined the genre's origins in African American culture with their own local identity.
+Sereck has said the group respects hip hop's origins in the South Bronx and abroad but that DWC creates something that is distinctly from the Australian hip hop scene, stating, "it's our thing".
 For this, Def Wish Cast represents Aussie hip hop in a global market.

-In 1990 the group begun performing onstage, and in 1991 they signed a record deal with Random Records.
-In 1992, Def Wish Cast released a run of 500 four track vinyl EPs, Mad As A Hatter, which featured MC DefWish's Australianised ragga style on the track "Proppa Ragga" (which later appeared on the compilation album 15.Oz Vinyl in 2004).
-"Proppa Ragga" was the first Australian hip hop track to receive international recognition, albeit in Norway, coming in at number 2 on its NRK's Hip Hop show (hosted by Tommy Tee).
+Def Wish Cast begun performing onstage in 1990, and they signed a record deal with Random Records in 1991.
+In 1992, the group released a run of 500 four track vinyl EPs, Mad As A Hatter, which featured MC DefWish's Australianised ragga style on the track "Proppa Ragga" (which later appeared on the compilation album 15.Oz Vinyl in 2004).
+"Proppa Ragga" was the first Australian hip hop track to receive recognition outside the country, coming in at number 2 on Norway's NRK's Hip Hop show (hosted by Tommy Tee).
 In 2012, a copy of Mad As A Hatter sold on eBay for A$540.